Interface ILoggingTool

 Parameters:

-object - Object to apply toString() too and output
+object - Object to apply toString() to and output

 • info